marci-pires/WikiHadatac/Installing-for-Linux-(Production).md

 ## Step 3: Installing HADatAc

-Once you are in the hadatac folder (you can check if you are in the right folder by typing `pwd`), type the following:
+Once you are in /data/git/hadatac (you can check if you are in the right folder by typing `pwd`), type the following:

-      ./install_hadatac.sh
+      ./production_install_hadatac.sh

 This process will take a while so let it run.
-It will copy the files, download and install the two SOLR instances required by HADatAc, and initialize the instances.
+It will download and install a SOLR instance, a Blazegraph instance, and initialize the instance.

 During the process of executing the script, you will be asked for an installation folder.
 Use <b>/data/hadatac</b> as installation folder